cotes2020/jekyll-theme-chirpy/_posts/2022-01-05-subtraction-more-fundamental-than-addition.markdown

 All-in-all, we have a neat picture of subtraction: it is more fundamental than addition, upto scalars.
 By 'fundamental', I mean 'well-defined in a large number of scenarios'.

 So, that's it, folks!
 Thanks a lot for reading up to here!
-If you like reading my posts, do leave a like in the comments section, it greatly motivates me to write more posts like these! :)
+If you like reading my posts, do leave a thumbs up in the comments section, it greatly motivates me to write more posts like these! :)